AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ### Create a batch set preset for the auto generation of a 2D Spin Set {#creating-a-batch-set-preset-for-the-auto-generation-of-a-d-spin-set}

-You can use the Batch Set Type **Multi-Axis Spin Set** to create a “recipe” that automates the generation of 2D Spin Sets.
+You can use the Batch Set Type **Multi-Axis Spin Set** to create a "recipe" that automates the generation of 2D Spin Sets.
 The grouping of images uses Row and Column regular expressions so that the image assets are properly aligned in the corresponding location in the multi-dimensional array.

 See also [Create a batch set preset](application-setup.md#creating_a_batch_set_preset).